 Lizhen Zhang is a program administrative assistant at Sequoia Climate Foundation, where she helps drive efficiency of the China and Southeast Asia portfolios, strategies, events, projects and program coordination.

 Before joining Sequoia, Lizhen worked for the Development Alternatives with Women for a New Era organization, where she coordinated projects and case studies from countries in Africa, Europe, Asia, the Pacific, the Caribbean and Latin America.
 She also worked in the climate sustainability sector for several years, focusing on issues related to climate change, clean energy, sustainable forestry and ocean conservation.
-Additionally, she led impactful public activities for campaigns aimed at improving China’s air quality.
+Additionally, she led impactful public activities in campaigns aimed at improving China’s air quality.
 Lizhen has experience as a journalist and has also founded a photo gallery.

 In her free time, Lizhen is an enthusiastic practitioner of permaculture, gardening, and composting.
 Her passions include nature and art, and she loves hiking, camping, and visiting places with diverse cultures.

 Rachel Zimmerman, Program Officer